pthorkan/Rocky-Rovers-FC/README.md

 * Background colouring insight taken from W3schools.com.

 ## Images
-* Verious images taken from the free image editors of Pexels and Unsplash.
+* Various images selected and downloaded from the free images section of both Pexels and Unsplash websites.

 # Conclusions
 * From a first project perspective, putting theory into practice proved both challenging and insightful.
 I would of course design this project completely different if I was to start again!
 However, through trial and error I hope to have increased my knowledge and understanding dramatically!